Community, Family, & Addiction Sciences

 - Working with scientist-practitioner faculty.
 Learn the latest in theory and research from Texas Tech's expert doctoral faculty while receiving critical professional mentorship.

 - Showcasing your academic talent and success.
-Demonstrate advanced understanding of theory and research skills by presenting your research at national and international conferences, other academic venues, and professional settings.
+Demonstrate advanced understanding of theory and research skills in our addiction studies graduate program by presenting your research at national and international conferences, other academic venues, and professional settings.

 Our Addictive Disorders and Recovery Studies doctoral program will foster your expertise in the theoretical foundation and scientific literature related to the recovery from substance and behavioral addictions.
-Your Ph.D. degree will give you the ability to produce high-quality scholarly research to advance the field of addiction recovery.
+Your Ph.D. in addiction studies will give you the ability to produce high-quality scholarly research to advance the field of addiction recovery.

 Addictive Disorders and Recovery Studies Ph.D.
 Objectives and Outcomes